On leveraging constrained smooth additive regression models for global optimization: Smooth additive regression model with constraints

 \section{Smooth additive regression model with constraints}

-The estimation of smooth additive regression models through $B-$splines as in~\eqref{eq:preliminaries:PLSE_additive_matrix} does not ensure that the fitted model satisfies any requirement.
-However, such requisites are often pivotal for reflecting theoretical or domain-specific expert knowledge in the estimation.
+The estimation of smooth additive regression models, as described in Section~\ref{sec:preliminaries:smooth_additive_regresion}, does not ensure that the fitted model satisfies any shape requirement.
+However, such requisites are often pivotal for reflecting theoretical or expert knowledge.
 This limitation motivates the development of a novel shape-constrained estimation methodology for smooth additive models, which also allows the incorporation of other pointwise constraints easily.